 Consider getting take-out from a local restaurant (with all the fixings) to heat at home.
 If you live in an urban area, you’ll have plenty of options to choose from (check out Door Dash, GrubHub and Postmates for ideas).

-Plus, you’ll get to support local restaurants and businesses that are in dire straights during this pandemic.
+Plus, you’ll get to support local restaurants and businesses that are still in dire straights due to the pandemic.
 Not cooking and doing a good deed during the holiday season?
 It’s a win/win situation ~ Charlene

 6. Holiday Light Tour

-Covid can’t take away this holiday season tradition!
+No Covid variant can take away this holiday season tradition!

 Truly, one of my most cherished childhood memories was driving around town with my parents, listening to classic holiday hits, in search of our city’s best Christmas light displays.